 Anand joined Watsi on December 10th, 2014.
-Eight years ago, Anand joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Anand's most recent donation traveled 1,900 miles to support Peterson, a young man with a heart defect from Haiti, to fund prep and travel costs for heart surgery to fix a hole in his heart.
+Nine years ago, Anand joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Anand's most recent donation traveled 1,900 miles to support Kervens, a 6-month-old baby boy from Haiti, to fund surgery needed to release growing pressure on his brain.